sherman205/lapa/src/content/recipes/RosemaryFocacciaBread/index.md

     - ⅔ cup warm water
     - ½ teaspoon honey
     - 2 teaspoons active dry yeast
-    - ½ teaspoon salt
+    - ½ teaspoon sea salt
     - 4 tablespoons extra virgin olive oil
     - 1 sprig fresh rosemary, needles only
-    - Extra salt and pepper
+    - Coarse sea salt and ground black pepper, for topping
 instructions:
     - In a large bowl, mix the yeast with warm water and sugar.
 Let it stand for about 5 minutes, until the yeast gets bubbly.
 Then stir in the olive oil and salt.
     - Add 1 cup of flour and mix well before adding the second cup of flour.
 The dough should start to get less sticky.
 Start kneading the dough, adding more flour if the dough is sticking to your hands.